tommyrharper/rareskills-work/week15/README.md

 As reference I will be using [The RareSkills Book of Solidity Gas Optimization: 80+ Tips](https://www.rareskills.io/post/gas-optimization).

-To start with I will summarize all the tips in the book in my [optimization-tips.md](./optimization-tips.md) doc.
+To start with I will summarize all the tips in the book in my [Optimization Tips](./optimization-tips.md) document.